JeffreyBull76/CI_project3/README.md

    * It is worth noting that try blocks were considered for this as they allow for many states to be checked.
 But in this instance as the user input is almost exclusively just required to be one of 3 keys, if / else statements seemed more efficient and cleaner.
    * ![](assets/rmimages/invalidquest1.png)
    * The exception to the above was the name entry on game over.
-   * The first version of this check to see if the users name exceeded a certain value and if it did it saved this with the score to the spreadsheet.
+   * The first version of this checked to see if the users name exceeded a certain value, and if it did it saved this with the score to the spreadsheet.
    * After a mentor sesssion it was pointed out this feature had issues, as the way the data is written is in list form.
 The user could 'break' this by adding blank spaces in their name or worse yet simply add 5 blankspaces
    * This was fixed by doing two things.
         * First the input is run from another variable call which strips it of any blankspaces